What is iCloud?

 The iCloud subscription service starts as soon as users set it up by signing in to iCloud with their Apple ID, which they only have to do once on all their devices or computers.
 After that, any changes made on one device are synced with all other devices that use that Apple ID.

 How to set up iCloud

 On a Windows computer, users must first download and install iCloud for Windows, then enter the Apple ID and password, select features, and click Apply.
 Microsoft Outlook syncs with iCloud Mail, Contacts, Calendar and Reminders.
-Other apps are available on iCloud.com.
+Other apps are available on the iCloud website.

-PCs must have Windows 7 or later to synchronize with the iCloud.
+PCs must have Windows 10 or later to synchronize with iCloud.
 PC users must also have an Apple device to set up iCloud for Windows.